Steiner-254/aws-reStart/Week 1/Day4.md

 - Amazon Route 53 is a scalable, cloud Domain Name System (DNS) web service.
 It is designed to give you a reliable way to route end users to internet applications.
 Route 53 translates names (like www.example.com) into the numeric IP addresses (like 192.0.2.1) that computers use to connect to each other.
 - AWS Direct Connect provides a way to establish a dedicated private network connection from your data center or office to AWS.
 Using AWS Direct Connect can reduce network costs and increase bandwidth throughput.
 - AWS Client VPN provides a secure private tunnel from your network or device to the AWS global network.

+## Security, Identity, and Compliance service category
+- ***AWS Security, Identity, and Compliance services include the services listed here and many others.***
+- AWS Identity and Access Management (IAM) gives you the ability to manage access to AWS services and resources securely.
+By using IAM, you can create and manage AWS users and groups.
+You can use IAM permissions to allow and deny user and group access to AWS resources.
+- AWS Organizations permits you to restrict what services and actions are allowed in your accounts.
+- Amazon Cognito gives you the ability to add user sign-up, sign-in, and access control to your web and mobile apps.
+- AWS Artifact provides on-demand access to AWS security and compliance reports and select online agreements.
+- AWS Key Management Service (AWS KMS) provides the ability to create and manage keys.
+You can use AWS KMS to control the use of encryption across a wide range of AWS services and in your applications.
+- AWS Shield is a managed distributed denial of service (DDoS) protection service that safeguards applications running on AWS.